react-cosmos/react-cosmos/CONTRIBUTING.md

 - **In watch-mode, one change triggers tests across multiple packages.** Change something in `react-cosmos-shared` and a dozen packages are influenced.
 Because monorepo dependencies link to _src_, and because Jest is awesome, tests from all related packages are ran.
 - **Test coverage is calculated correctly.** Cross-package integration tests count coverage in all the packages they touch, not just in the package the tests start from.

-> 📢 The Cosmos monorepo is being migrated to TypeScript.
-In the interim, linking entries to `src` doesn't work in some cases because Babel source cannot reference TypeScript source.

 ```bash
 # Link entry points to compiled output
 # Make sure to run `yarn build` beforehand